 As an alternative to configuring a contest using the interactive steps outlined in the previous chapter, PC2 also supports configuring a contest by loading a set of configuration files.
 The ability to load contest configuration files is based on the structure defined by the CLICS Contest Data Package (CDP) specification.

 The CLICS CDP specification defines a hierarchical directory (folder) structure that includes a sub-directory named “config” which holds contest configuration information.
 The config folder contains three files containing configuration information: contest.yaml, describing general contest information; problemset.yaml, containing general information about the contest problem set; and system.yaml, describing contest environment information such as the programming languages supported in the contest.
 Each of these files contains configuration information written in YAML (Yet Another Markup Language).
-The details of the YAML configuration elements for each of the three configuration files can be found on the PC2 Wiki at Error!
+The details of the YAML configuration elements for each of the three configuration files can be found on the PC2 Wiki at https://github.com/pc2ccs/pc2v9/wiki/YAML-Contest-ConfigurationError!
 Hyperlink reference not valid..

 The config folder also contains one sub-folder for each contest problem defined in the problemset.yaml file.
 Each sub-folder holds configuration information for one specific contest problem, in a format defined by the CLICS Problem Format specification.